 |Combination||￥2000 (=$20)||￥1600 (=$16)||￥1000 (=$10)|

 A number of tourists choose to rent a car for the ease of traveling around Okinawa and some tour packages include car rentals in their plan.
 There are many car rental companies providing anything from EV-car, small vans, wagons, and jeeps to camping cars and convertibles.
 Car rentals are equipped with car navigation systems, and some also have special equipment installed for barrier-free access.
 Rentals are also available on the outer islands, but please keep in mind to ask for gas station locations on the more rural outer islands.
 Most companies accept reservations by phone or Internet.
 With reservations, many car rental companies have a shuttle from the airport to their local office, where you can sign in and receive your keys.
 If you plan to drive while visiting Okinawa, you will need an international driver’s license obtained in your home country.
 Also, please be aware that seat belts are mandatory.

 Okinawa Urban Monorail runs from Naha Airport to Shurijo Castle in about 27 minutes one way.
-From 8m - 20m above ground you can have a nice view of Naha city.
+From 8m - 20 m above ground giving you a nice view of Naha city.
 Adult fares are between 220 – 320 Yen ($2.2-3.2) and for children from 110 – 160 Yen ( $1-1.5) depending on your destination.
 We highly recommend a free pass ticket if you plan on using the monorail throughout your stay.
 The fares are as follows:

 From Busena's glass bottom boat, you can see various tropical fish leisurely swimming right in front of your eyes.
 The whale-shaped glass-bottom boat is a very popular attraction.